stin7/verd.ai/terms.md

 ## 5. Limitation of Liability

-Verdai shall not be liable for any indirect, incidental, special, consequential, or punitive damages resulting from your use of our services.
+Verdai LLC shall not be liable for any indirect, incidental, special, consequential, or punitive damages resulting from your use of our services.

 ## 6. Termination